Fake PayPal 800-948-7480 Scam Email (Penny Scam) – Do NOT Call This Number| IT Support & Computer Repair | Houston Tech Guys

 What Happens If You Call the Fake PayPal Number

-If someone calls the number listed in the email, the scammer answers pretending to be PayPal security.
+If someone calls the number listed in the email, the scammer answers, pretending to be PayPal support.
+From India or Pakistan.

 The call typically follows this pattern: